wp-plugins/newsanglr/readme.txt

 The better your content, the more likely it will draw in new readers!

 The plugin provides 3 visualisations:

 1. A widget that shows related articles next to your post.
 1. A collection of topics that are related to your post.
 1. A topic-page that shows articles that share a certain topic in the context of your article

+For more information about the plugin visit (http://wordpress-demo.newsanglr.com/ "our demo site").
+For more information about newsAnglr visit (http://www.newsanglr.com/ "newsAnglr.com").

 == Installation ==